Being Content is a Learning Process

 By Rick Warren

-Envy is based on the myth that you have to have more to be happy.
+Envy is based on the myth that you need more to be happy.
 Envy always looks at others and asks, “Why them?
 Why did they deserve it?
 I deserve what they have.”
 But gratitude says, “Why me?
 Why did God give me this?
 I’m blessed because I don’t deserve what I have.”
 It totally flips our perspective.

 Although we all struggle with envy, it’s hard to admit it because it’s such an ugly emotion.
 When you’re envious of others, you really want them to fail, because it makes you feel better that they don’t have more than you.
 That’s pretty crazy, isn’t it?
 If we could only learn to be grateful for what we have, we could begin to get rid of these feelings of envy.